skeeto/skeeto.github.com/_posts/2016-08-12-An-Elfeed-Database-Analysis.markdown

 Again, all Eastern Time since I'm self-centered like that.
 Vertical lines are authors rounding their post dates to the hour.
-Horizontal lines are the length spikes from above, such as the line of entries at title length 10 in the early morning (Dwarf Fortress blog).
-There's an afternoon cloud of entries of various title lengths, with the shortest cloud around lunchtime.
-That's probably when most of the webcomics come up.
+Horizontal lines are the length spikes from above, such as the line of entries at title length 10 in the evening (Dwarf Fortress blog).
+There's a the mid-day cloud of entries of various title lengths, with the shortest title cloud around mid-morning.
+That's probably when many of the webcomics come up.

 Additional analysis could look further at textual content, beyond simply length, in some quantitative way (n-grams? soundex?).
 But